thirst/glass-rails/README.md

 setting up configuration details, and migrations for the appropriate tables.

-### Templates

-This gem includes a template generator, which provides a basic set of default templates (derived directly from the recommended templates which are shown in the glass playground).

-To generate the default templates, you can run the command:

-    rails g glass:templates
+Additionally, the install generator will create a set of html.erb templates for you to use (optionally) when creating timeline items to post to a user.
+The templates will be created under the directory

-This will generate a basic series of templates under the path, `app/views/glass` though you may want to organize them more logically, depending on your use case
+`app/views/glass` though you may want to organize them more logically, depending on your use case.

 ### Glass Models - (Introduction)